official-ashutosh/travel-Rogue/README.md

 - **Server-Side**: Express.js REST API with middleware for security and validation
 - **AI Integration**: Google Gemini API for intelligent content generation and recommendations
 - **Real-time Data**: OpenWeather API integration for current weather conditions and forecasts
-- **Data Persistence**: MongoDB with Mongoose for flexible schema design and data validation
+- **Data Persistence**: PostgreSQL with Sequelize for robust relational data management and ACID compliance
 - **Authentication**: JWT-based session management with secure password hashing

 ---